Red Sox vs. Guardians Player Props Betting Odds

 Kwan Stats

-- Steven Kwan has 62 hits with 14 doubles, a triple, two home runs, 29 walks and 18 RBI.
-He's also stolen nine bases.
+- Steven Kwan has collected 62 hits with 14 doubles, a triple, two home runs and 30 walks.
+He has driven in 18 runs with nine stolen bases.

 Kwan Recent Games